aredn/documentation/arednGettingStarted/node_admin.rst

   You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.

 Port Forwarding
-  There may be situations where your node must act as an intermediary, typically between a client device and a server device on your node's LAN network.
+  There may be situations where your node must act as an intermediary, typically between a remote client device and a server device on your node's LAN network.
 More information can be found at this link for `Port Forwarding <https://en.wikipedia.org/wiki/Port_forwarding>`_.

   .. image:: _images/admin-localsvc-4.png
    :alt: Admin Local Services Port Forwarding
    :align: center

   To create a port forwarding rule, click the [+] icon on the right.
 Unless the LAN is in NAT mode, port forwarding is only meaningful for WAN-connected nodes so you will only be allowed to create rules for the WAN interface.
 For inbound port, enter a single port number or a range of ports separated by the dash character.
 Click in the *protocol* field to select TCP, UDP, or both.
 Use the switch on the right to enable or disable this port forwarding rule.
 On the next row, click in the IP address / hostname field to select from the dropdown list a LAN host to process the requests.
-In the next field, enter the *port* or the first port in a range on which that host is listening for those requests.
+In the next field, enter the *port* or the first port in the range on which that host is listening for those requests.

   To delete a port forwarding rule, click the [-] icon on the right of the existing row for the rule you wish to delete.
 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.